Need to buy a laptop in China? Everything you need to know with as little geek-speak as possible.

 To me this just doesn't seem so safe but I could be wrong, I’d be very weary of handing over a lot of my money to someone that might not be there 1,3 or 6 months down the line if something goes wrong.

-I don’t have experience with shopping for a laptop in a tier 1 city like Shanghai or Beijing, but a good tip would be to head to the laptop manufacturer’s site (providing you know which brand you want) and seeing if they have a list of authorised resellers.
+I don’t have experiences with shopping for a laptop in a tier 1 city like Shanghai or Beijing, but a good tip would be to head to the laptop manufacturer’s website (providing you know which brand you want) and seeing if they have a list of authorised resellers.

 For example, Gigabyte (a laptop brand) will show you a list and map view of both physical stores and online retailers that sell their hardware and notebooks..

 The other thing some people may think is an advantage is the opportunity to bargain and haggle the price down.
-For me personally, this sounds terrible and if you’re foreign looking I can’t see how this can go in your favour in negotiating a price down, but each to their own.
-If you're a haggling master then give it a shot.
+For me personally, this sounds terrible and if you’re recognisably not a local I can’t see how this can go in your favour when trying to negotiate.
+If you're a haggling master then give it a shot though!

-Having freebies thrown in like a case and a mouse doesn’t really make up for the rest of the benefits to buying online brings with it.
+Having freebies thrown in like a case and a mouse doesn’t really make up for the rest of the benefits that buying online brings with it.

-I’ll give you some quick tips to buying on amazon.cn and jd.com, the two sites I’d highly recommend for buying high ticket items.
+I’ll give you some quick tips to buying on amazon.cn and jd.com, the two sites I’d highly recommend for buying expensive devices.

-For both always be cautious about who you are actually buying from.
-With Amazon you can check the reviews of the shop if it is not direct with Amazon, and I would go one step further and investigate if the store is an authorized reseller of the laptop brand you're checking out.
+For both - always be cautious about who you are actually buying from.
+With Amazon you can check the reviews of the shop if it is not directly sold by Amazon, I would even go one step further and investigate if the store is an authorized reseller of the laptop brand you're checking out.

 Buying a Laptop on Chinese Amazon

-What’s great about Amazon is you can switch some of the site’s interface to English, which makes navigating around and the order process quite a bit more simple, though the categories in the left hand sidebar will remain in Chinese.
+What’s great about Amazon is you can switch some of the site’s interface into English, which makes navigating around and the order process quite a lot simpler, though the categories in the left hand sidebar will remain in Chinese.

 Another point to mention is that you can use credit and debit cards from your home country, which might be a deal breaker for those that don’t have a Chinese bank account or a trusted friend to help them make the purchase.
 (Ideally you want the payment in your name and from your account in the event that you need to return the laptop).

-I did notice however there's a large amount of older laptops still for sale on Amazon, so check on the manufacturer's site to know when it was released.
-Older as you'd expect is a bit cheaper, so weigh up if that saving is worth it to you.
+I did notice however there's a large amount of older models still for sale on Amazon, so check the manufacturer's site to know when it was released.
+Older as you'd expect is a bit cheaper, so weigh up if that saving is worth it for you.

 If you know the exact model you are on the hunt for, searching for it first will likely work.
-Though note that for a quite a number of laptops, the model name/number may differ on a by-country basis, so do some Google searches if necessary.
+Note that for a quite a number of laptops the model name/number may differ on a by-country basis, so do some Google searches if necessary.

 If you aren't dead set on a certain notebook, a good way to start searching for a suitable laptop is to just throw into the search box a specific criteria you require, ideally the most important to you first, then add ’笔记本‘ after it.